 Targeted landing pages aren’t just a useful tool—they are a critical component to any company’s online marketing strategy.

-You may have questions...
-What are landing pages and how are they different than regular web pages?
+You may have questions… What are landing pages and how are they different than regular websites?
 How are high-converting landing pages created?
-What exactly makes a landing page 'convert' in the first place?
+What exactly makes a landing page “convert” in the first place?

-A landing page is a standalone web page that was created for one specific purpose.
+A landing page is a standalone website that was created for one specific purpose.

-Visitors arrive at (or "land" on) landing pages after clicking links in emails or PPC ads, social media posts, web pages, emails, etc. They are then encouraged to take a certain action via text and imagery.
+Visitors arrive at (or “land” on) landing pages after clicking links in emails or PPC ads, social media posts, websites, emails, etc. The page’s text and imagery then encourage them to take a certain action.
 This action could be anything from signing up for an email list to purchasing a product.

-Landing pages differ from regular web pages because they're designed to accomplish one goal and one goal only.
-It's this focus that sets them apart.
+Landing pages differ from regular websites because they’re designed to accomplish one goal and one goal only.
+It’s this focus that sets them apart.